SecuritySynapse/program-tracing-starter/writing/reflection.md

 TODO: For each selected program and its test suite, time the execution of the `programtracer` tool when it is completing tasks such as creating the trace, saving the trace, and analyzing the trace.
-Record the size of the trace files when stored in memory and on disk.
+Using Markdown tables, record the size of the trace files when stored in memory and on disk.

 _Reminder: Record performance metrics and trace file sizes._

-## Collect Data

-Collect all relevant data from the analysis and efficiency measurements.
-Ensure that the data is well-organized and clearly labeled and add it to this reflection document.

-_Reminder: Organize and label all collected data clearly._

-## Report Results
+## Analyze Results

 Summarize the findings from the experiment in this report.
 The report should include:
     - An overview of the selected Python program and test suite.